pantheon-systems/documentation/source/content/overview/dashboard.md

 ---
 title: Workspaces and Dashboard Product Overview
-description: A developer console for all your sites
+description: A developer console for all your sites.
 contributors: [wordsmither]
 contenttype: [doc]
 innav: [true]